drwalton/cgvi-python-intro/README.md

 You can run and edit the code yourself, and I strongly encourage doing so to better understand how it works.

+Many of the notebooks contain exercises.
+These won't be marked but completing them will also deepen your understanding of the material covered here, and should help to prepare you for your other modules.

 ## Getting Started

 To view these files, you can click on the links for each file above.
 This will show you the notebooks themselves, along with the outputs produced when I ran them.
 However, you won't be able to run the code.